Skip to content

 This acceleration creates both opportunities and existential threats.

 "We don't want to rush and hire five guys to get to the objective of 30 companies.
 We want to take our time to hire only the very best ones," he said.
-"If you miss an innovation, just for a few weeks, you might be out of your league, because your competitors, some of them won't miss it, and will be able to accelerate to a point where you are not able to go."
+"If you miss an innovation, just for a few weeks, you might be out of your league, because your competitors, some of them won't miss it, and will be able to accelerate to a point where you are not able to catch up."